mitchharpur/openshift-console-debugging/docs/debugging/building-go-for-debugging.md

 In order to disable these optimizations, the
 ``` -gcflags=’all=-N -l’ ``` option should be used when building an application that is to be part of a debugging session.

-The following command build the console with debug optimizations disabled:
+The following command, when run from the repository root, will build the console with debug optimizations disabled:
 ```bash
 go build -gcflags=’all=-N -l’ -o ./bin/bridge ./cmd/bridge
 ```